microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   Corresponding peaks with color legend are marked on the histogram in panel C.
   Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.](images/Fig6_Segmentation.png){#fig:6}

-Unfortunately, not all the samples display such a pronounced difference between the grey values of bone tissue and µAngiofil when scanned under standard scanning parameters.
+Unfortunately, not all the samples display such a pronounced difference between the gray values of bone tissue and µAngiofil when scanned under standard scanning parameters.
-It is often the case especially in the murine samples, while the bone mineral density of mouse bones is generally higher than in other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi;10.1292/jvms.66.599].
+It is often the case especially in the murine samples, while the bone mineral density of mouse bones is generally higher than in other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
-It results in very similar grey levels of bone tissue and μAngiofil rendering their distinction based on histogram levels impossible (e.g., Fig. @fig:4).
+It results in very similar gray levels of bone tissue and μAngiofil rendering their distinction based on histogram levels impossible (e.g., Fig. @fig:4).
 Although decalcification may be helpful (see Fig. @fig:2), there is another approach which we believe is more efficient – dual-energy scanning.
 It has been demonstrated previously that microscopic dual energy CT imaging (microDECT) using commercial lab-based microCT setups can achieve a spectral separation of two or three materials at micron resolution [@doi:10.1111/jmi.12543].
-Importantly, hydroxyapatite (the mineral in bone bone and teeth) versus iodine (the high-Z component in µAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:329091].
+Importantly, hydroxyapatite (the mineral in bone bone and teeth) versus iodine (the high-Z component in µAngiofil) offer optimal properties for spectral X-Ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007i/s13244-010-0057-0; @doi:10.1118/1.594374].

 We have tested multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using out multiscale scanner SkyScan 2214 (Fig. @fig:7).
-For our scanner the optimal combination was 50 kV and 90 kV: in comparison to 50 kV, at 90 kV the grey value of the bone tissue was decreased and the grey value of μAngiofil increased (Fig. @fig:7 C’).
+For our scanner the optimal combination was 50 kV and 90 kV: in comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. @fig:7 C’).
 Such changes allow a non-complicated segmentation of bone and μAngiofil based on the combined histogram (Fig. @fig:7 C’’).

 ![**Dual energy microangioCT of a murine mandibula.**